LucasFerguson/study-flashcards-gen/README.md

 - For **other subjects**, use emojis creatively to aid memory and visual scanning

 **Footer Field:**
-- Always include attribution (e.g., "Source: Course Notes", "Source: Textbook Name", "Source: Lecture 5")
+- Include attribution when available (e.g., "Source: Course Notes", "Source: Textbook Name", "Source: Lecture 5")
-- Keep brief but informative
+- Optional; leave empty or omit if not applicable

 **Formula Field:**
 - Use for mathematical equations, chemical formulas, or technical notation
-- Leave empty for cards where it doesn't apply
+- Optional; leave empty or omit if not applicable
 - Can use LaTeX notation if needed

+**ID Field:**
+- Optional; used as a stable identifier for auto-save operations
+- For **programming language cards**, use short slugs like `js`, `python`, `java`, `cpp`, `ts`, `html`, `css`, `ruby`
+- For other cards, use kebab-case slugs (e.g., `pythagorean-theorem`, `newtons-second-law`)
+- Must be unique within your card set
+- If omitted, the system uses the card title as a fallback identifier

 ### Minimal Example Card (Non-Programming Subject)